Chapter 2. Overview of the Cluster Samples Operator

 To facilitate image stream imports from other registries that require credentials, a cluster administrator can create any additional secrets that contain the content of a Docker config.json file in the openshift namespace needed for image import.

-The Cluster Samples Operator configuration is a cluster-wide resource, and the deployment is contained within the openshift-cluster-samples-operator namespace.
+The Cluster Samples Operator configuration is a cluster-wide resource.
+The deployment of the Operator is within the openshift-cluster-samples-operator namespace.

 Note